KordingLab/llm4papers/README.md

 ## How to use

+> **Warning**: I absolutely cannot overstate how un-production-ready this tool is. **Do not use this on important documents!** Don't use this on documents you care about.
+And if you want to use this on something important, don't.
+Okay.
+Now I'm de-risked and un-liable.
+Do whatever you want.

 -   Clone and install dependencies (`poetry install`)
 -   Populate a `config.py` file with your credentials (see `config.example.py`)
 -   Add a new `paper` to the paper manifest (right now, can be done at startup or manually by editing the papers manifest JSON)